datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 On scientific compute clusters, job scheduling systems such as `HTCondor <https://research.cs.wisc.edu/htcondor/>`_ or `slurm <https://slurm.schedmd.com/overview.html>`_ are used to distribute computational jobs across the available computing infrastructure and manage the overall workload of the cluster.
 This allows for efficient and fair use of available resources across a group of users, and it brings the potential for highly parallelized computations of jobs and thus vastly faster analyses.

-Consider one common way to use a job scheduler: processing all subjects of a dataset independently and as parallel as the current workload of the compute cluster allows instead of serially (i.e., "one after the other").
+Consider one common way to use a job scheduler: processing all subjects of a dataset independently and as parallel as the current workload of the compute cluster allows -- instead of serially "one after the other".
 In such a setup, each subject-specific analysis becomes a single job, and the job scheduler fits as many jobs as it can on available :term:`compute node`\s.
 If a large analysis can be split into many independent jobs, using a job scheduler to run them in parallel thus yields great performance advantages in addition to fair compute resource distribution across all users.